NLM-Ruby-Group/FamTime/README.md

 * [ ] Remind email must be sent to user before starting day 1-2 days.

 ## Optional Stories
-Please add your amazing idea to make this better ;)
+* [ ] Allow user can chat, send message to other user Please add your amazing idea to make this better ;)

 ## Q&A